AxonBlAzE/Git.I.R/README.md

 # Git.I.R

-Git.I.R: GitHub Initialize Repositry is a simple script to create a repository using the command line.
+Git.I.R: GitHub Initialize Repository is a simple script to create a GitHub Repository using the command line.